 There are many different types of aquarium thermometers.

 The most accurate is an immersion electronic or an external electronic thermometer with an immersion sensor.
 The most popular is a glass thermometer.

-All thermometers can be divided into certain groups:
+All thermometers can be divided into specific groups:

 - Mercury thermometers are accurate.
 However, if they break, it can lead to the death of all living organisms in a tank.

 - Liquid crystal thermometers look like a strip with a printed scale that sticks to the outside of an aquarium.
 They are whimsical and not accurate.

 - Electronic thermometers are accurate but quite expensive.

 - An alcohol thermometer is not as precise as an electronic one but better than a liquid crystal thermometer.
 They tend to wear out quickly and, therefore, lose accuracy.